leandromoreira/cdn-up-and-running/README.md

 proxy_cache_use_stale error timeout updating;
 ```

-While we were reading about proxy caching something might caught our attention.
-There's a really useful directive called [`proxy_cache_lock`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_lock) that collapses multiple user requests for a same content into a single request going `upstream` to fetch the content.
+While we were reading about proxy caching something might catch our attention.
+There's a really useful directive called [`proxy_cache_lock`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_lock) that collapses multiple user requests for the same content into a single request going `upstream` to fetch the content.
 This is very often known as [coalescing](https://cloud.google.com/cdn/docs/caching#request-coalescing).

 ```nginx
 proxy_cache_lock on
 ```

-Running the tests we observed that we decrease the timeout errors but we also got less throughput, why?
+Running the tests we observed that we decrease the timeout errors but we also got less throughput.
+Why?
 Maybe it's because of lock contention, and the great benefit of this feature it's to avoid the thundering herd in the backend.
-The good effects of this fine tune might be visible while running in production, with hundreds of edge servers and few backend.
+The good effects of this fine-tune might be visible while running in production, with hundreds of edge servers and few backends.

 ![grafana result for test 3.0.0](/img/3.0.0_metrics.webp "grafana result for test 3.0.0")

 ## From normal to long tail distribution

 We've been running load testing assuming a [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) but that's far from reality.
-What we realistic might see in production is [most of the requests will be towards a few items](https://en.wikipedia.org/wiki/Long_tail).
+What we might see in production is [most of the requests will be towards a few items](https://en.wikipedia.org/wiki/Long_tail).
 To closer simulate that, we'll tweak our code to randomly pick a number from 1 to 100 and then decide if it's a popular item or not.

 ```lua
 local popular_percentage = 96 -- 96% of users are requesting top 5 content